 • There is an overlap between the hormonal changes and interaction with vasoactive agents in the development of preeclampsia, posterior reversible encephalopathy syndrome, and reversible cerebral vasoconstriction syndrome.

-The central nervous system complications in pregnancy are multifactorial in origin.
+The central nervous system complications in pregnancy have multiple causes.
 Physiologic changes occurring during pregnancy include a relative hypercoagulable state, hormonal changes, and shifts in vascular volume.

-Nausea and vomiting of pregnancy occur in approximately 70% of pregnant women.
-Hyperemesis gravidarum is the more severe form which may affect 0.3% to 10.8% of pregnant women and may lead to depletion of thiamine, a coenzyme essential for glucose metabolism.
-Etiology has a placental component by implicating common variants in genes encoding placental proteins and hormone receptors (36).
+Nausea and vomiting occur in approximately 70% of pregnant women.
+The more severe form hyperemesis gravidarum may affect 0.3% to 10.8% of pregnancies and lead to depletion of thiamine, a coenzyme essential for glucose metabolism.
+Etiology has a placental component by implicating common variants in genes encoding placental proteins and hormone receptors (40).

-Thiamine deficiency triggers, particularly in Europeans, Wernicke encephalopathy and polyneuropathy or dry beriberi (14).
-This results in lactic acidosis and cellular necrosis in the vulnerable regions like medial thalami, mammillary bodies, periaqueductal and paraventricular areas, locus ceruleus, cranial nerve nuclei, and superior cerebellar vermis (99).
+Thiamine deficiency triggers, particularly in Europeans, Wernicke encephalopathy and polyneuropathy or dry beriberi (16).
+This results in lactic acidosis and necrosis in the medial thalami, mammillary bodies, periaqueductal and paraventricular areas, locus ceruleus, cranial nerve nuclei, and superior cerebellar vermis (108).

 Etiology of stroke may or may not be related to pregnancy.
-Arterial occlusion caused by cardioembolism, arterial disease, and hematologic abnormalities is the major cause of ischemic stroke in pregnancy (28).
-In addition, conditions unique to pregnancy can result in pathologic changes such as peripartum cardiomyopathy, cerebral angiopathy, trophoblastic disease, preeclampsia, and eclampsia.
+Arterial occlusion caused by cardioembolism, arterial disease, and hematologic abnormalities is the major cause of ischemic stroke in pregnancy (31).
+Additional risk factors include conditions unique to pregnancy such as peripartum cardiomyopathy, cerebral angiopathy, trophoblastic disease, preeclampsia, and eclampsia.
 A single-center retrospective study among women with pregnancy-associated stroke had fewer vascular risk factors.
-Most strokes occurred postpartum and were caused by cerebral venous thrombosis and reversible vasoconstriction syndrome (83).
+Most strokes occurred postpartum and were caused by cerebral venous thrombosis and reversible vasoconstriction syndrome (90).

-Inherited thrombophilias are associated with venous thromboses during pregnancy (41).
+Inherited thrombophilias are associated with venous thromboses during pregnancy (46).
 Pregnancy is associated with a relative hypercoagulable state.
-Increased levels of fibrinogen and factors I, II, VII, VIII, IX, and XII, and decreased levels of protein S have been measured.
-Acquired hematologic abnormalities that increase the risk of arterial occlusion include disseminated intravascular coagulation, sickle cell disease, thrombotic thrombocytopenic purpura, and antiphospholipid antibodies (103; 44).
-Clinical risk factors for peripartum and postpartum strokes include hypertension, cesarean delivery, and electrolyte and acid-base disorders (69).
+Increased levels of fibrinogen and factors I, II, VII, VIII, IX, and XII, and decreased levels of protein S and C have been documented.
+Moreover, the thrombolytic pathway is inhibited (17).
+Acquired hematologic abnormalities that increase the risk of arterial occlusion include disseminated intravascular coagulation, sickle cell disease, thrombotic thrombocytopenic purpura, and antiphospholipid antibodies (112; 49).
+Clinical risk factors for peripartum and postpartum strokes include hypertension, cesarean delivery, and electrolyte and acid-base disorders (75).

 Venous occlusion is associated with dehydration, infection, and hyperviscosity, which commonly occur during pregnancy.
-Antithrombin III deficiency, protein C deficiencies, protein S deficiencies, and paroxysmal nocturnal hemoglobinuria are some of the acquired disorders associated with increased venous infarcts (28).
-Additionally, genetic mutations in the prothrombin, factor V Leiden, and methylenetetrahydrofolate reductase genes have been associated with an increased risk of venous thromboembolism (41).
+Antithrombin III deficiency, protein S and C deficiencies, and paroxysmal nocturnal hemoglobinuria are some of the acquired disorders associated with increased venous infarcts (31).
+Additionally, genetic mutations in the prothrombin, factor V Leiden, and methylenetetrahydrofolate reductase genes have been associated with an increased risk of venous thromboembolism (46).

 The clinical characteristics of preeclampsia, eclampsia, and posterior reversible encephalopathy syndrome are similar.
-However, the symptoms can occur at blood pressures significantly lower than those seen in posterior reversible encephalopathy syndrome.
-Reversible vasogenic edema resembles that seen in posterior reversible encephalopathy syndrome was demonstrated on CT or MRI (51).
-In a retrospective study of 49 women with preeclampsia and eclampsia with neurologic symptoms, 90% of patients with eclampsia and 20% of those with preeclampsia had MRI changes suggestive of posterior reversible encephalopathy syndrome (79).
+However, in preeclampsia, the symptoms can occur at blood pressures significantly lower than in posterior reversible encephalopathy syndrome.
+Reversible vasogenic edema resembles that seen in posterior reversible encephalopathy syndrome was demonstrated on CT or MRI (57).
+In a retrospective study of 49 women with preeclampsia and eclampsia with neurologic symptoms, 90% of patients with eclampsia and 20% of those with preeclampsia had MRI changes suggestive of posterior reversible encephalopathy syndrome (85).

-The focal neurologic deficits of preeclampsia are related to intracerebral hemorrhage (Martinez et al 1998; 108), severe cerebral edema (50), ischemic stroke from vasospasm (49), or even carotid artery occlusion during rebound thrombocytosis as was seen in 1 patient with HELLP (60).
+The focal neurologic deficits of preeclampsia are related to intracerebral hemorrhage (117), severe cerebral edema (56), ischemic stroke from vasospasm (55), or even carotid artery occlusion during rebound thrombocytosis as was seen in 1 patient with HELLP (66).

 • Of nonalcoholic cases of Wernicke encephalopathy, hyperemesis gravidarum is the most common cause.